Tagraven/IoT/README.md

 Unpack Salt to Generate Receiver DPK --> Decrypt Cipher A using DPK to recreate String A.

-Upon receipt of String A --> Execute Command A (Command is what ever command of yur demonstration linked to Press Button A.)
+Upon receipt of String A --> Execute Command A (Command is what ever command of your demonstration linked to Press Button A.)

 ### Note: It's worth breaking the problem down into logical steps like this and then writing the code for each step in order.